iFixit/core-primitives/README.md

 }
 ```

-See the complete list of Less variables [here](https://unpkg.com/@core-ds/primitives/core-primitives.less).
+See the complete list of LESS variables [here](https://unpkg.com/@core-ds/primitives/core-primitives.less).

-### CSS custom properties
+## CSS custom properties

 Core Primitives are available as [CSS custom properties](https://unpkg.com/@core-ds/primitives/core-primitives.css) in any (P)HTML file they are linked from.
-Here's an example of how you can use Core Primitives in an (P)HTML or CSS file:
+An example of how you can use Core Primitives in an (P)HTML or CSS file:

 ```css
 /* excerpt from core-primitives.css */